 To install a package, “rpm -ivh package.rpm” is widely used.
 Please check the output of command “man rpm” or “rpm –help” for details.
 To deinstall a package, “rpm -e package” works well.
 Keep note that the package’s name is changed here, and the suffix is not needed.

 Also you can install a file from the network, both http and ftp are supported, enter:

 rpm -ivh ftp://firstname.lastname@example.org/rpm/sysstat-9.0.4-1.i586.rpm

 You will be prompted for the password after which the file will be downloaded and installed.

-Perhaps you have deleted some files by accident, but you are not sure what you deleted.
+Perhaps you have deleted some system files by accident, but you are not sure which ones you deleted.
 To verify your entire system and see what might be missing, you could try the following command: rpm -Va

-If some files are missing or appear to have been corrupted, you should probably either re-install the package or uninstall and then re-install the package.
+If there are files that are missing or appear to be corrupted, you should probably either re-install related package or uninstall and then re-install the package.

 rpm -qf /usr/bin/ssh